 Christy Lee Downs

-Christy and her husband enjoy exploring local history, hiking with their two dogs, walking the neighborhood with their cat, gardening and building furniture.
+Christy enjoys exploring local history, hiking with her two dogs Brewster and Jake, walking the neighborhood with her cat, gardening and building furniture.
 In her free time, Christy is an avid painter, jeweler and craftswoman and loves spending any and all time in the out-of-doors.

 Shannon’s background is in science, education, and art.
 She is new to Santa Fe and is excited to put down roots in her partner’s home-state.
 She received a BS from The Evergreen State College in Olympia, Washington where her studies focused on environmental analysis and instrumentation.
 Her inter-disciplinary education gave her experience in the field, the lab, and the office as she examined environmental samples through the lenses of multiple disciplines.
 She maintains a passion for Long Term Ecological Research and brings her skills collecting and analyzing datasets to educational programming and the horticultural care in the Railyard Park.
 Shannon has designed and built two greywater systems and appreciates the simplicity of passive water collection seen throughout Santa Fe.
 Shannon’s love for education came out of a joy for tutoring chemistry and geology in college.
 She has since taught art at summer camp and tutored math and science subjects to high school students.
 Shannon also performed with an all-girl bicycle dance team for the better part of a decade.
 She plays the piano, plays drums, and often enjoys “getting crafty”.
 She received a grant for her project The Voyage of Hurlothrumbo where, alongside other collaborators, she built a barge out of empty 55-gallon barrels to float a ferris-wheel down a river!
 Shannon finds that art and science often overlap as both are a matter of observation.
 For Shannon, they are inextricable influences.
 She is beyond excited to contribute to the important work of the Railyard Park Conservancy.